nayak-rakesh/go-tutorial/2-control_statements/1_control_statements.md

 }
 ```
 #### For Statement
-`for` statement used to exicute a code block for specified amount of times.The basic structure of for statement is
+`for` statement used to execute a code block for specified amount of times.The basic structure of for statement is
 ```go
 for i := 0; i <= 5; i++ {
     fmt.Println(i) // prints 0, 1, 2, 3, 4, 5
 }
 ```
-We have initialized value of `i` to `0` in the first iteration then we have the conditional statement i.e `i<=5` which evaluates to be `true` or `false`.If it evaluates to be `true` we exicute the code block else we skip it.The third statement is to change the current value of `i` so we won't go into an infinite loop.In the second iteration onwards we evalute the conditional statement `i<=5` and after that `i++` statement.`i:=0` only gets evaluated in the first iteration.The above program can also be written as following
+We have initialized value of `i` to `0` in the first iteration then we have the conditional statement i.e `i<=5` which evaluates to be `true` or `false`.If it evaluates to be `true` we execute the code block else we skip it.The third statement is to change the current value of `i` so we won't go into an infinite loop.In the second iteration onwards we evaluate the conditional statement `i<=5` and after that `i++` statement.`i:=0` only gets evaluated in the first iteration.The above program can also be written as following
 ```go
 i := 0
 for i <= 5 {